About our Market Quarter projects

 Boutport Street Development

-This involves the development of workspace and town centre living: acquisition, restoration and rebuild of the properties into an exemplar mixed-use development and creating a vital pedestrian gateway to the town.
+This involves the development of workspace and town centre living: acquisition, restoration and rebuild of the properties into an exemplar mixed-use development with a cultural focus and creating a vital pedestrian gateway to the town.

 Queen Street access